How to Fix “Unable to Build a Valid Certificate Chain for the Signer” Error?

 Are you using a third-party CA code signing certificate to sign your Adobe Air application and getting the “Unable to Build a Valid Certificate Chain for the Signer” error?

-Adobe Air signing certificates typically display this issue if an Intermediate CA Certificate is missing from the certificate chain.
+Adobe Air signing certificates typically display this issue if an Intermediate CA Certificate is missing from the chain.

-In this article, we will examine how to fix the “Unable to Build a Valid Certificate Chain for the Signer” error.
+This article will examine how to fix the “Unable to Build a Valid Certificate Chain for the Signer” error.
 But first, let us understand what an intermediate CA certificate is.

 What Is an Intermediate CA Certificate?

-Certificate Authorities (CAs) generate an intermediate certificate, from which certificates are signed and issued, to increase the root certificate’s security.
 Users like you and me utilize code signing certificates provided by trustworthy third-party certificate authorities, and an Intermediate CA certificate is the subordinate certificate that these authorities issue.

 Steps to Solve Code Signing Error: “Unable to Build a Valid Certificate Chain for the Signer”